 It is obvious as you climb the structure you will earn more.

 You can earn more, only if you start “creating your team”, in other words, start recruiting.

 How Much Can You Make with Avon? – Income Disclosure

-Usually, large companies including the MLM have to have the income disclosure available.
+Usually, large companies including MLM have to have income disclosure available.
 Unfortunately, Avon does not have one and one can only wonder why is it so.

-After a bit more digging I was able to found two disclosures from 2008 and from 2009.
+After a bit more digging I was able to find two disclosures from 2008 and from 2009.

 Pretty old, right?

 Well, it is – but remember that these were times when Avon still had about $10 billion in revenues?

 So what I am about to show is an “ideal case” and it is safe to say that current numbers will be lower.